Cloudxtreme/identity-admin/README.md

 aws --profile identity s3 cp s3://identity-local-ssl/idadmin-thegulocal-com-exp2018-09-16.key .
 1>/dev/null
 ```

-* Find the configuration folder of nginx on your machine:
+* Find the configuration folder of nginx by running:

 ```bash
 nginxHome=`nginx -V 2>&1 | grep "configure arguments:" | sed 's/[^*]*conf-path=\([^ ]*\)\/nginx\.conf.*/\1/g'`
 ```

+`echo $nginxHome` should display the name of the folder.

 * Create symbolic links for the certificates and identity-admin configuration file for nginx (note: this might require `sudo`)